- 6 minutes to read

 A mail merge field is a placeholder in which a value from the specified data source field will appear in a merged document.
 When you perform a mail merge, a separate merged document (depending on the mail merge mode used, it can be a cell range, worksheet or workbook) is created for each record of the bound data source.
 Each merged document is a template copy where mail merge fields are replaced with unique information from a particular row of the data source.

 To insert fields into template cells, use the following special functions in cell formulas: FIELD and FIELDPICTURE.
 Specify the name of the data source field from which values should be inserted in place of a merge field as a function argument.
 For more information on these functions, see the Mail Merge Functions document.

-Since you need to know the column names of the data source to insert mail merge fields, you must first bind the template to the data source.
+You need to know the column names of the data source to insert mail merge fields.

 Specify Template Ranges